 One double-blind, randomized, controlled trial compared the effects of saffron with fluoxetine (generic form of Prozac) in 40 people with major depression.
 For eight weeks, half the participants took a supplement containing petal of Crocus sativus (15 mg morning and evening) and the other half took fluoxetine (10 mg morning and evening).
 Depression symptoms and severity were rated using the Hamilton Rating Scale for Depression.

 At the end of the study, both the saffron and fluoxetine treatments resulted in significant improvements in depression symptoms and severity, with no difference in the amount of improvement between the two groups.
 At least two previous studies also found that both the stigmas and petals of saffron (30 mg per day) act as natural antidepressants with effectiveness equal to generic Prozac.[3,4]

 How to Take Curcumin or Saffron as OTC Antidepressants

-Saffron and curcumin are just two of several over the counter antidepressants that can be tried as safer alternatives to Prozac and other prescription antidepressants.
+Saffron and curcumin are just two of several herbal antidepressants that can be tried as safer alternatives to Prozac and other prescription antidepressants.
 If you want to follow that same protocols as those used in these studies, try curcumin in the form of BCM-95 at a dose of 500 mg twice a day, or try saffron in the form of a standardized extract of Crocus sativus petals at a dose of 15 mg twice a day.